Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Broncos stats and trends

-- Denver has four wins against the spread in eight games this season.
+- In Denver's eight games this year, it has four wins against the spread.

-- Denver's games this year have hit the over on two of eight set point totals (25%).
+- Denver's games this season have gone over the total in two out of eight opportunities (25%).

-- Denver is 2-1 against the spread and 2-1 overall in games when it scores more than 23.1 points.
+- Denver is 2-1 against the spread and 2-1 overall in games when it records more than 23.1 points.

 - The Broncos have 10 giveaways this season, while the Cowboys have 14 takeaways.